csgillespie/efficientR/main.md

 #    df$name[3]   12.48 13.81 15.81  14.48 15.14 67.24   100   a
 ```

-The results summarise how long each query took: the minimum (`min`), lower and upper quartiles (`lq` and `uq` respectively) and the mean, median and maximum, for each of the number of evaluations (`neval`, with the default value of 100 used in this case). `cld` reports the relative rank of each row in the form of 'compact letter display': in this case `df$name[3]` performs best, with a rank of `a` and a mean time around 25% lower than the other two functions.
+The results summarise how long each query took: the minimum (`min`), lower and upper quartiles (`lq` and `uq`, respectively) and the mean, median and maximum, for each of the number of evaluations (`neval`, with the default value of 100 used in this case). `cld` reports the relative rank of each row in the form of 'compact letter display': in this case `df$name[3]` performs best, with a rank of `a` and a mean time around 25% lower than the other two functions.

 When using `microbenchmark()`, you should pay careful attention to the units.
 In the above example, each function call takes approximately 20 _microseconds_, implying around 50,000 function calls could be done in a second.
 When comparing quick functions, the standard units are:

-  * milliseconds (ms), one thousand functions takes a second;
+  * milliseconds (ms), one thousand function calls take a second;
-  * microseconds ($\mu$s),  one million function calls takes a second;
+  * microseconds ($\mu$s),  one million function calls take a second;
-  * nanoseconds  (ns), one billion calls takes a second.
+  * nanoseconds  (ns), one billion function calls take a second.

 We can set the units we want to use with the `unit` argument, e.g. the results are reported
 in seconds if we set `unit = "s"`.